 Focus will be on promotion, prevention, maintenance, or restoration of health for women, for childbearing women, and for neonates.
 Course content will include women's health issues, normal/high risk pregnancy, labor/delivery, the postpartum period, and the neonate.
-Two lecture hours per week.
+Three lecture hours per week.
+Prerequisites: Successful completion of prior nursing courses, and positive progression in the nursing program.
 Co-requisite: NSG 331L Women's Health Practicum.

 NSG 331L.
-Women/Newborn Practicum.
+Women and Newborn Practicum.
 1 hour.
 F.